notifi-network/notifi-network.github.io/docs/create-topics/api-triggered.md

 Decide where to store your initialization credentials.
 This is app specific.
 We highly recommend not storing in anything that's committed to source control such as git.
 Here are some ideas of how to store secrets for a NodeJS app.

-#### Step 4
+## Step 4

-Third step, make note of the topic identifier to use in a publishFusionMessage.
+Once you've created your topic, make note of the topic identifier to use in a publishFusionMessage.
 To get started you may also copy/paste the sample code that's provided after you've created a topic.
 This must be copy/pasted in the same NodeJS app you did step (1) in.

-Fourth step, you should modify the sample to only call the initialization routine once daily, and then customize the publishFusionMessage with your specific topic data.
+Finally, you should modify the sample to only call the initialization routine once daily, and then customize the publishFusionMessage with your specific topic data.
 You may pass whatever JSON object you'd like.
 This JSON object is what will be used to help render notifications later.
 If you have defined any optional filters for the user to be able to specify when registering for an alert on this topic, then you must also make sure to pass in the required filter parameter variables in your call.

 Now that you're triggering the notifications with your custom JSON object, you can configure your templates so that the notifications are rendered appropriated per destination.